Fuliru people: Interethnic conflict

+Banyarwanda migration

 During the period of European penetration, the Banyarwanda, now commonly referred to as "Banyamulenge", emerged as a significant group in the region.
 The term "Banyarwanda" includes Hutus, Tutsis, and Twa people from Rwanda, who share the same common language and cultural heritage.
 In traditional Rwandan society, a feudal system existed in which Hutus were expected to leave their land available for Tutsis to graze their cows.
 This arrangement was enforced through a system of clientelism, where Tutsis loaned their cows to Hutus, who in turn were required to lend their land.
 Wealth was measured by the number of cows one possessed, and the richest Tutsis had the largest herds.
 At the top of this social hierarchy was the king, known as the "Mwami", who was believed to possess divine powers and symbolized national unity.
 The king surrounded himself with Tutsi warlords and Hutu advisers who oversaw the distribution of land.
 Over time, the Tutsis established a system of serfdom that further marginalized the Hutu.
 The Belgian colonial administration formalized and solidified this social system, ultimately leading to its being perceived as an ethnic divide between Hutus and Tutsis.